 stocks in the second half of 2012.

-Chemicals are generally used to make a number of consumer goods
+Chemicals are generally used to make a number of consumer goods and

-and are also used in the agriculture, manufacturing, construction
+are also used in the agriculture, manufacturing, construction and

-paper and primary metals.
+and primary metals.

 The chemical industry, a nearly $3 trillion global business, has